 What I enjoyed most during my PhD was sharing science with others and seeing learners of all backgrounds find and feed their own interest in STEM.
-Now that I've graduated, I want to continue helping people engage with science in a fun, meaningful, and inclusive way.
+Here are some of the experiences that brought me to a career in science public engagement.

 Humboldt squid dissections

 As Program Coordinator and Educator of our lab's outreach group, Squids4Kids, I have coordinated, organized, and led squid dissections at a number of local and national events since 2013.
 Squids4Kids brings large Humboldt squids to learners of all ages, and we teach audiences all about squid in order to improve ocean literacy.
 Squids4Kids provides Humboldt squid specimens to teachers locally and sometimes nationally, and we offer online educational materials to guide teachers through a dissection.
 In addition to training interns and other lab members on squid dissections and logistics, I developed content for our modules on squid swimming and physiology.

 With Squids4Kids, I have performed squid dissections at the Monterey WhaleFest, Monterey Bay Aquarium, California Academy of Sciences, Bay Area Science Festival in San Fransisco, American Association for the Advancement of Science annual meeting, and USA Science and Engineering Festival in Washington DC.